Skip to main content

 • No consultation before treatment — a consultation should always happen first, ideally on a separate day

-• Heavy discounting — "50% off Botox!" usually means corners are being cut on product or practitioner quality
+• Heavy discounting — "50% off!" usually means corners are being cut on product or practitioner quality

-• Won't say which product they use — you have a right to know the brand and batch number
+• Won't say which licensed product they use — you have a right to know the licensed product and batch number

 • Pressure to commit immediately — reputable practitioners let you go away and think